-The Project aims to revitalize journalism in ways that nourish civic engagement, thus helping to counteract three corrosive trends that pose threats to democracy:
+Banyan aims to revitalize journalism in ways that inspire and empower community engagement, thus helping to counteract three corrosive trends that pose threats to democracy:

-An Ill-served majority: Changes in retailing as well as advertising have left newspapers relying almost entirely on upscale retailers for advertising revenue; to keep what advertisers they have left, publishers have responded by tailoring content to attract upscale readers.
-Further, publishers have significantly raised subscription prices to offset shrinking ad revenue.
-Readership decline began to accelerate more than a decade ago, not surprisingly led by the less-than-affluent majority as their newspapers cost more and become less relevant to their lives.
+An ill-served majority: Changes in retailing as well as advertising have left newspapers relying almost entirely on upscale retailers for advertising revenue; to keep what advertisers they have left, publishers have responded by tailoring content to attract upscale readers.
+Further, publishers have significantly raised subscription prices to offset collapsing ad revenue — even as they have reduced coverage.
+Readership decline began to accelerate well before the newspaper business model crashed, not surprisingly led by the less-than-affluent majority as their newspapers cost more and become less relevant to their lives.
 This has shrunk the informed electorate so that it is dominated by the well-off.

 All three of these trends are toxic to democracy.
-Banyan’s educational tools and support are designed to help minimize all of them, strengthening civic engagement and democracy in the process.
+Banyan’s digital public square and community support are designed to help affiliated news co-ops minimize all of them, strengthening civic engagement and democracy in the process.